Feature #15192

 I have used a populated hash as a default value.
 I haven’t done so frequently, but there are cases where it makes sense.

-Updated by bradly (Bradly Feeley) 9 months ago
+Updated by bradly (Bradly Feeley) over 1 year ago

 I really believe this would be seen a major improvement to Ruby.